-Grupo Karim’s is one of the largest textile manufacturers in the region, and is one of the pioneering companies in the use of sustainable strategies for the execution of its production processes.
+Grupo Karim’s is one of the largest textile manufacturers in the region, with presence in countries like Honduras, Guatemala, and Mexico, and is one of the pioneering companies in the use of sustainable strategies for the execution of its production processes.
 For that reason, and so that you can understand roughly how textile spinning and making works, we share with you the process and operation of a spinning mill.

 How does a spinning mill work?

 The industrial revolution brought dynamic changes to our daily lives, and the textile manufacturing process was one of them.
 Spinning mills and textile factories, such as Grupo Karim’s Spinning Mills in Honduras and Nicaragua, are spaces in which fiber is transformed into yarn, and yarn into fabric.

 The spinning process is an initial step to produce final textile designs, such as the garments and fabrics that we use in our lives and in our homes.
 The main actor in this process is the spinning machinery, by means of which several steps are added to convert the fiber, be it cotton, or wool, into yarn, and to process it further until it results in a textile as such.
 This transformation goes through several levels:

 The blowing room consists of various machinery through which the raw cotton bunch is converted into material destined to provide yarn.
 This is the simplest part of the process, as the compressed cotton samples are opened, cleaned, and mixed according to a particular length to form a specific size.